 Admittedly this may not be easy to do, especially when you are dealing with an angry spouse and your angry spouse is lashing out at you, but the calmer you can remain, the quicker your partner will get over his or her outburst.

 Keeping calm is a temporary strategy to use in the heat of the moment.
 Nothing good will be achieved if you are both screaming at each other.

-The sharp contrast of your calm, peaceful, and mature attitude may help your partner to realize how badly he or she is behaving and in turn, help you to understand how to handle a spouse with rage.
+The sharp contrast of your calm, peaceful, and mature attitude may help your partner realize how badly he or she is behaving and in turn, help you understand how to handle a spouse with rage.